Why does AustralianSuper disclose its holdings?

-In some instances the valuations are not received in time to be included in this information.
-We are working on including more of them in future updates.
+In some instances the valuations aren't received in time to be included in this information.
+We're working on including more of them in future updates.

 Some investments are in managed funds, which pool together investor’s money and buy a range of assets.
-Due to the complexity of these arrangements and, sometimes, confidentiality agreements in place, we are unable to provide this information publically.
-We are working with managers to increase the information we provide to members in future updates.
+Due to the complexity of these arrangements and, sometimes, confidentiality agreements in place, we're unable to provide this information publically.
+We're working with managers to increase the information we provide to members in future updates.

 How can I see which investments I’m invested in personally?

-The information is arranged by investment option so choose the option/s you are invested in and browse the information.
-Currently there is no option to personalise the information to individual member accounts.
+The information is arranged by investment option.
+Choose the option/s you're invested in and browse the information.
+Currently it isn't possible there is no option to personalise the information to individual member accounts.

 Why are there derivatives in share and fixed interest allocations?
 What are derivatives/futures?

 Derivatives are used as an alternative way to gain exposure to certain assets or for hedging purposes among other reasons.
 Find out more in our annual report.

 Why aren’t you showing the names of the investment managers next to their holdings?

 The main focus of providing this information is so members can see what AustralianSuper invests in on their behalf rather than who's managing it.
 Additionally, in some cases, the same assets may be held by multiple managers and/or directly by AustralianSuper.
 This can make disclosure confusing.
 The current way information is displayed means members can see their total exposure to each investment.